vjgtigers/Terminal-File-Manager/CONFIG.md

 3. Use this [AsciiTable](https://www.asciitable.com/) to help find the ascii codes you want to use
 4. replace the ascii codes in the text file with your own

+* there are more that I haven't added to this table but can be found in the config file

 | Name       | Function                                                                |
 |------------|-------------------------------------------------------------------------|